fuinorg/fuin-dev-setup/README.md

 Purpose of the main files in this directory

 * [bootstrap.sh](bootstrap.sh) - Shell script that is used to bootstrap the installation process (Includes cloning of this directory)
-* [checkstyle-fuin-org.xml](checkstyle-fuin-org.xml) - Current Checkstyle configuration used for all projects
 * [eclipse-format-fuin-org.xml](eclipse-format-fuin-org.xml) - Current Eclipse formatter configuration used for all projects